We’ve now updated this post—read the latest digital nomad resources post here.

 For more information about what exactly is in our backpacks see our packing list.

 7) Sugar Sync – Backing up is vital and to be extra careful we use SugarSync to back up our most important documents in the cloud, as well as on our hard drive.
 It also enables us to access our files anywhere from any device, including both of our laptops and iPod Touch, and we can easily share large files with others.
 You get 5GB of space free and the prices for larger storage are very reasonable.
-If you sign up for a free account with this link we both get an extra 500MB of space free.

 8 ) MAMP – We like to travel to off the beaten track destinations that don’t always have internet.
 Simon can still work on websites offline though by using MAMP.
 It’s free and installs a local server on your Mac where you can work on your WordPress sites as if it were online.
 Perfect for testing new designs and plugins before setting them live.